007revad/Synology_HDD_db/my-other-scripts.md

  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; [Back to Contents](#contents)

-### 2025 plus models
+### Synology 2025 plus models

 - **<a href="https://github.com/007revad/Transcode_for_x25">Transcode for x25</a>**
-  - Installs the modules needed for Plex or Jellyfin hardware transcoding in DS425+ and DS225+.
+  - Installs the modules needed for Plex or Jellyfin hardware transcoding on Synology DS425+ and DS225+.

 - **<a href="https://github.com/007revad/Synology_HDD_db/blob/main/2025_plus_models.md">2025 series or later Plus models</a>**
   - Unverified 3rd party drive limitations and unofficial solutions.